Paramedics in the United States: Employment

+In addition, there are other newer paramedic specialties.
+One is Community Paramedic, who care for patients at home or in other non-urgent settings to provide access to basic healthcare services which may be difficult for patients to access.
+Another is Wilderness Paramedic, who receives special training to address the unique challenges of providing emergency medical care in remote and austere environments.

 Salary

 The salary of a paramedic in the US varies.
-The mean average is $30,000, with the lowest 10% earning under $20,000 and the top 10% earning over $50,000, considerably less than the salaries of paramedics in Canada.
+The average is $63,000, with the top 10% earning over $117,000, considerably less than the salaries of paramedics in Canada.
 Factors such as education and location of the paramedic's practice influence the salary.
-Paramedic supervisors and managers may make between $60,000- $80,000, depending on location.
+Paramedic supervisors and managers may make between $60,000- $140,000, depending on location.